You need to see DPS gear in action. Get a live demo with our engineers.

 Just like any SCADA devices, the official Modbus function of "data acquisition" can vary.

-The most common thing you probably think of is external sensors.
+The most common thing you probably think of is an external sensor.
 You have a process that involves heat, so you put a temperature sensor near it.
 You have a sealed chamber, so you add a pressure sensor.

 That's not the only way to acquire data, though.
-Many devices self-monitor and report via Modbus.
-Generators are a great example.
+Many devices self-monitor and report via Modbus; and generators are a great example.
 They monitor their own fuel levels, temperatures, pressures, and more.

 Finally, there are synthesized registers that depend on soft values like timers and calculations.
 "Time since last maintenance" could be tracked as an analog value, perhaps.
 Some generators have over 1000 registers to poll.
 Most of them aren't a physical sensor reading.

-No matter what protocol you choose to use, you must never forget certain things.
+No matter what protocol you choose to use, keep in mind a few important points:

-Always focus on open protocols that don't trap you.
+Always focus on open protocols that don't trap you in ridiculous licensing fees.
 By reading this article, you've already taken one step in the right direction.

 Open standards empower you to choose a new manufacturer later.
-Closed protocols written by one manufacturer don't do that.
+Closed protocols written by one manufacturer won't allow that.

 Proven providers who maintain a custom focus on your needs can be great.
-Look for a team that will back you with tech support.
-That tech support shouldn't be massively expensive.
+Look for a team that will provide free tech support, and who doesn't outsource their tech support.

 Ask any sales rep you talk to whether designs can be changed or new features you need can be added.
 What if you need something unexpected, will they develop a solution for you?
 A great shorthand for this is whether a company has its own engineers.
 Devices built overseas and merely sold in your country can be a problem.
-Good luck changing those designs when you need to.

 Ideally, your SCADA manufacturer has strong control over design, manufacturing, sales, and support.
 That's a priceless tool for the problems you can't predict.

-You can also read about the T/Mon HMI if you're evaluating solutions now.
+You can also read about the T/Mon Alarm Master if you're evaluating solutions now.
 Finally, keep learning about tech with the RS485/RS232 article below.